decentralized-identity/org/Org documents/DIF Org FAQ.md

 To get involved with any of this work please join DIF as a member **and** sign the applicable WG charter (s).
 Once that’s done, please reach out to membership@identity.foundation or on Slack with your associated GitHub handles to be added to the various repositories.</details>

 **<details><summary>Meetings</summary>**

 Regular meetings of our working, special interest, open and work-item groups take place online via Zoom.
 The public DIF calendar [here](https://bit.ly/dif-calendar) gives an overview of the many meetings that take place,: the calendar entries contain the access details for the calls, and some useful links to agendas, charters etc. Meetings are open for anyone (not just DIF members), however, contribution to a WG via voice, chat, or screen sharing is **<span style="text-decoration:underline;">strictly limited</span> **to members who have signed both the DIF membership agreement and the applicable WG charter.
 Special Interest Groups and Open Calls do not have this requirement and are intended for open discussion without restrictions.
 Participation is typical via chat and voice, but video and screen sharing (where relevant) are encouraged.
 We would ask that you use a full name while participating in Zoom calls, and your corporate affiliation can also be noted, eg. _John Doe (DeFi Corp Ltd.). _Most Zoom calls at DIF are recorded and made available to the public [here](https://docs.google.com/spreadsheets/d/1wgccmMvIImx30qVE9GhRKWWv3vmL2ZyUauuKx3IfRmA/edit#gid=1343983492).
 Zoom will notify you on login if the call is being recorded.
 If you have an objection to this, make it known to the chair at the start of the call.
 </details>

 **<details><summary>DIF Blog</summary>**

 DIF maintains a regular blog ([link](https://blog.identity.foundation)), hosted on the DIF website, as well as [Medium.com](https://medium.com/@decentralized.identity).
 Here we report exciting developments, news and project successes both at DIF and from the wider decentralized identity community.
 Most of the content is written by DIF members and WG chairs, often to explain specific details of a work item or working group, or as a high-level overview of some of the core concepts and technologies underpinning our work.
 We highly recommend you take a look through the archive here LINK.
 </details>

 **<details><summary>YouTube</summary>**

 DIF also runs a [YouTube channel](https://www.youtube.com/channel/UCicZIzvOXOyij0A6jlA7nxQ), which is particularly suited to video-explainers of decentralized identity technology, or hosting webinars and virtual events, whether live or pre-recorded.
 If you have any content you would like to upload, present as a webinar or want to produce with us, please reach out to us directly.</details>

 **<details><summary>Code Donations</summary>**

     DIF accepts and encourages members to work on community-owned work instead of in-house open-source projects.
 For this reason, DIF developed a straightforward method for [donation](https://github.com/decentralized-identity/org/blob/master/github-donation.md) of work to the organization, which DIF will then provide to the public under an open-source license for use, further development, testing, forking etc. DIF does not accept financial or material donations of any kind.
 </details>

 **<details><summary>Mailing list</summary>**

     Every DIF group (Technical or Open) has a respective [mailing list](https://lists.identity.foundation/).
 Everyone can subscribe to any mailing list, however, the contribution is limited, in the case of the Technical WG mailing list, to members who signed the WG charter.
 Updates related to the work of the group, as well as scheduling and agenda of regular calls can be shared through this channel.
 We encourage member representatives to use their corporate email addresses.
 Please whitelist @identity.foundation email addresses to make sure they don’t land in your spam filter.
 We are not interested in selling your data to third parties or sending you spam.</details>

 **<details><summary>Newsletter</summary>**

 DIF also produces a monthly newsletter: This includes status updates on the work across DIF groups, relevant industry news, upcoming events and job opportunities at DIF members.
 This is a great way to get an overview of all the moving parts at DIF.
 The newsletter archive of past issues can be found [here](https://github.com/decentralized-identity/newsletterarchives), and you can subscribe to the newsletter directly on the DIF homepage [here](https://identity.foundation/).
 If you have any exciting announcements or tips, you can submit them for inclusion using [this form](https://docs.google.com/forms/d/106K_65wkYSiWEEg5haKYJuSbVW2DsXabhv4_LgCDo2o/viewform?edit_requested=true).</details>

 **<details><summary>Slack</summary>**

 DIF also hosts a [Slack workspace](difdn.slack.com) to host conversations around topics or for members of a specific group.
 Please note that significant contributions to group work should be kept on GitHub and for the group Zoom calls.
 Please register for the DIF Slack using your corporate email address and real name.** Note**: as this is an unpaid Slack space, message history is limited: currently the channels have approx 4-5 weeks of history.
 Please save any important info, files, links etc or move the conversation to an email chain if it will be needed for reference later.</details>

 **<details><summary>Twitter</summary>**

 DIF maintains a Twitter presence with the handle [@decentralizedID](http://bit.ly/DIF_twitter) account to provide frequent updates on industry news, publications, work progress at DIF, and events.
     </details>

 **<details><summary>Grants</summary>**

 Documentation on the nature of DIF Grants can be found on GitHub [here](https://github.com/decentralized-identity/decentralized-identity.github.io/blob/master/assets/DIF%20Grants%20Operating%20Addendum_20210402.pdf), which includes the form for applying.
+Consideraions for what makes a compelling application is discussed in the [DIF Blog article announcing the Grant scheme](https://blog.identity.foundation/introducing-dif-grants/).

 For an example of the kind of work that can be funded by a grant from DIF, read about our first awardee, a JWS Test Suite, on the [DIF Blog here](https://blog.identity.foundation/dif-grant-1-jws-test-suite/).</details>